Ezelia/eureca.io/Readme.md

 eureca (Easy Unobstructive REmote CAll) is a node.js bidirectional RPC library using [Primus.io](https://github.com/primus/primus) as a network layer.

+it allow you to call server side function from a browser or nodejs client and vice-versa.

 please visit the project web page for more code samples http://eureca.io/